Zuru07/ProProcess/README.md

-# PlanPro
+# ProcessPro

 ## Overview
-PlanPro is a React-based web application designed for efficient process planning and management.
+ProcessPro is a React-based web application designed for efficient process planning and management.
 It provides an intuitive interface for users to define, track, and optimize processes, ensuring better workflow efficiency and productivity.

 ## Features
 - **Interactive Dashboard**: Provides an overview of ongoing and completed processes.